karlaguio/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - Sea Monster Website

 Submitted by: Karla Maria Guio Cortes

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Sea Monster Website is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 8 hours spent in total